mariamrtn/tfm-FLwithCopies/README.md

 # Federated Learning with Copies: Two Experiments
-This is an implementation of a new FL approach usign copies of machine learning classifiers and two examples.
+This is an implementation of a new FL approach usign copies of machine learning classifiers and its application in two examples.
 The code has been created by modifiying the files from Flower's PyTorch tutorial: https://flower.ai/docs/framework/tutorial-quickstart-pytorch.html and creating new ones.
 In this way, we use the already existing information flow architecture given by Flower and customize it so that it perform FL with copies.